Taking applicants for January, 2018 Class.

 – Does the instructor teach clients how to use Pilates in every day life?

-There are 2 practical tests per level, 1 hour practical each test, in the Strong Body Pilates Teacher Training Program.
+There are 2 practical tests per section, 1 hour practical each test, in the Strong Body Pilates Teacher Training Program.
 Choose a practice body for your test, who will be able to perform all exercises properly, follows your instruction on the apparatus, and attends each test.
 There is a 1 hour final written test.
 Passing score for each test = 85%.

 – Your Health, by Joseph Pilates.
 Reprint 2011.
 Amazon from $4 (Kindle, approximately $16 and up for paperback).